opentable/slate/source/index.md

 Member | Type | Description
 ------- | ---- |---------
-restaurantId | integer | The unique ID of the restaurant (RID) statusCode | integer | 0 denotes success, positive value denotes failure statusMessage | integer | Either "Success" or "Error" slotLockId | integer | Numeric slot lock id which can be used to make a booking subsequently offerSlotLockId | integer | Defaults to 0, can be ignored
+restaurantId | integer | The unique ID of the restaurant (RID) statusCode | integer | 0 denotes success, any positive value denotes a failure statusMessage | integer | Either "Success" or "Error" slotLockId | integer | Numeric slot lock id which can be used to make a booking subsequently offerSlotLockId | integer | Defaults to 0, can be ignored